OHIO BOARD OF REVISION

 Contingency fees — no savings, no fee

 The Board of Revision (BOR) is a county-level administrative body in Ohio that hears complaints about property tax assessments.
 It consists of the county auditor, county treasurer, and a county commissioner (or their designees).
 Property owners can file a complaint with the BOR to challenge the assessed value of their property.
-Learn more about Ohio property tax appeals.
+Cuyahoga County consistently sees the highest volume of BOR filings in the state.
+For a deeper walkthrough of every stage, read our long-form Ohio Board of Revision guide, or learn more about Ohio property tax appeals.

 To file a complaint, you need to submit the appropriate form to your county's Board of Revision with the property's parcel number, the current assessed value, and the value you believe is correct.
-EPTA handles the entire filing process on your behalf.
+EPTA handles the entire filing process on your behalf across Ohio, including Franklin County and the Columbus metro area.
 Start with a free review to see if your property qualifies for a reduction.